MycroftAI/docker-mycroft/README.md

 692219e23bf2        user/mycroft                                    "/mycroft/ai/mycro..."
 3 seconds ago       Up 1 second         8181/tcp                                         amazing_borg
 ```

 ### CLI Access
 You can interact with the CLI of the container by running the following command, this will connect you to the running container via bash:

 ```
 docker exec -it container_name /bin/bash
 ```

+Once in the container you can do ```./cli.sh``` to get a interactive CLI to interact with mycroft if needed.
+Mycroft is started by default upon running container.

 You can exit this container safely and leave it running by hitting cntrl + p + q, otherwise you can just hit cntrl+c to exit the cli and it will exit the container.
 If you exit with cntrl + p + q it will leave the session open and running, still seeing issues attaching to sessions with previously running cli sessions though, so be advised.